VegaDeftwing/OpGuidesHugoSrc/content/posts/wtfarch.md

 {{< speech big >}}

 Thank you for reading.
-I know Head-on-a-Stick was a royal ass here, but I still want everyone to take the high road.
-Please do not harass, abuse, dox, or otherwise be mean to him.
+I know Head-on-a-Stick was a royal ass here, but they have let me know you are free to harass, abuse, dox, or otherwise be mean to them.
+They think anybody who follows this blog is a gibbering moron who deserves nothing but contempt.

 {{< /speech >}}